Wedding Proposal Hidden In Spider-Man Becomes World’s Saddest Easter Egg

 After a short back and forth, Insomniac Games’s Twitter account went for it.
 As the account tweeted, “Well ok then, who are we to say no to love?”
 And, indeed, it does seem like Spider-Man would be the exact superhero to help make this kind of thing happen.

-The game released last week, and the easter egg of “Madison, will you marry me?” is in the game on a theater marquee.
+The game released last week, and the easter egg of “Maddie, will you marry me?” is in the game on a theater marquee.
 However, there’s a problem: Schultz claims that his girlfriend broke up with him a few weeks before the game actually released.

 In a video uploaded to YouTube yesterday, a sleep-deprived Schultz says that he and Madison, who the proposal was directed to, broke up several weeks ago.
 To use his exact words, she dumped him “to go with [his] brother.”
 It is a very dramatic story, full of the ups and downs of young love.

-Note: Update - 5:12 PM: The idea that she left him for his brother is actually in dispute.
-In a message to Kotaku, Maddie said that the new relationship with his brother began after the break-up.